expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
 See the [expo-notifications README](https://github.com/expo/expo/tree/master/packages/expo-notifications) for information on how to integrate notifications into bare React Native apps.

+> 💡 Please note that the [expo-notifications library for bare workflow](https://github.com/expo/expo/tree/master/packages/expo-notifications) has a different API from the Notifications API explained on this page, which is for the managed workflow.
+These APIs will be unified in an upcoming SDK release.

 ## API

 ```js